Joseph Gellibrand: Discovery of remains near Cape Otway

-In 1844 George Allan, a pioneer pastoralist of the Warrnambool region, learnt that Gadubanud people from the Otway Range had seven years ago encountered two white men fitting the description of Gellibrand and Hesse.
+In 1844, George Allan, a pioneer pastoralist of the Warrnambool region, learnt that Gadubanud people from the Otway Range had seven years previously encountered two white men fitting the description of Gellibrand and Hesse.
 They claimed that Gellibrand walked into their camp seeking assistance and although they were able to help Gellibrand, Hesse had already died of starvation.
 Gellibrand apparently lived with them for two months before he was strangled to death by members of a nearby clan, his body buried and mourned over by the people who had tried to help him.

-Allan with his brother and several Aboriginal guides set out to find the buried remains.
-They encountered the Gadubanud clan who directed them to the burial site near a river they called Barratt.
+Allan, with his brother and several Aboriginal guides, set out to find the buried remains.
+They encountered the Gadubanud clan, who directed them to the burial site near a river they called Barratt.
 Allan unearthed the skeleton, taking the skull which was later examined and considered with little doubt to be that of Gellibrand.
 Allan renamed the Barratt as the Gellibrand River in honour of the man whose remains he considered to have found.
 In 1846, the Gadubanud who remained near Cape Otway were exterminated by a militia of Barrabool men organised by Captain Foster Fyans.

+An alternative hypothesis as to the loss of the party is offered by Esher Murray in "the Plains of Imaroo" copyright 1974 Printed Geelong Henwood and Dancey Pty Ltd.